arangodb/docs/3.10/aql-tutorial-join.md

 Resolving traits
 ----------------

-Let's start simple by returning only the `traits` attribute of each character:
+Let's start by returning only the `traits` attribute of each character:

 ```js
 FOR c IN Characters